GermanoGallicchio/research/SPREO.md

 # Total power

 A continuous wavelet transform (cwt) was applied to the long epoch (i.e., [-3, 3] s) time-domain signal on individual trials using jLab (v.
-1.7.3, REFERENCE).
+1.7.3, https://github.com/jonathanlilly/jLab).
 The transform used 60 Morse wavelets (gamma = 3, beta = 20, bandpass scaling; Lilly & Olhede, 2008; Olhede & Walden, 2002) with central frequencies linearly spaced from 1 to 60 Hz.

 Power was computed as the squared modulus of each complex-valued wavelet coefficient in units of µV^2, then averaged across trials, separately per session-block.